tari-labs/tari-university/_posts/tari/2021-09-13-TariScript_for_dummies.md

 Let's say that, in addition to knowing the spend key and commitment value, we also require you to prove possession of _another_ private key, which we'll call the _script key_.

 The twist is that we don't know the script public key until the UTXO script has finished executing [^1].
+By definition, the script public key is whatever remains on the stack after the script has successfully completed execution.
+Any errors in the script execution, or if there is not exactly one valid public key on the stack after the script has finished running will result in the transaction being rejected.

 [^1]: If this sounds a lot like Bitcoin, you'd be right.
-This is an idea taken straight from Bitcoin itself.
+This is an idea adapted from Bitcoin itself.

 Think of this as having a door with two locks.
 Standard Mimblewimble just has one lock.
 TariScript introduces a second lock, and you need to unlock both to open the door and spend the UTXO.